Head of Employment - Europe, Middle East and Asia

-Paul is a highly rated practitioner in both Chambers and Legal 500 where he has been described as "solutions focused", "highly reactive to fast moving situations" and "canny and commercial".
-Paul is also listed in the various international legal directories one of which describes him as a "thought leader" and a "leader in his field".
+He is also listed in the various international legal directories one of which describes him as a "thought leader" and a "leader in his field".

 Paul undertakes regular speaking engagements on a wide range of employment and labour law issues, and engagements include Employment Lawyers' Association, the British Bankers' Association, Global HR News (Silicon Valley).
 Paul has also been interviewed by John Humphrys on Radio 4's Today programme (a leading UK news and current affairs programme) and on BBC News 24, Sky and CNN.

 - City of London Law Society Employment Law Committee (since 2009); former Secretary to the Committee for three years

 - Senior City HR Committee

 Key takeaways from Navigating Socio-Economic Risks Series: Managing social risks in the workplace, and human rights risks in the business and supply chain

 Publication | July 28, 2023